wyostem/wyostem.github.io/intro/blog-post.md

 ## Our Goal

 The goal of Wyo STEM is to actively support the school district in the expansion of STEM offerrings.
 The school district has some terrific general plans outlined.
 To implement these plans is a challenging process.
 Our hope is we can leverage our members in many ways to support this progress in the district.
-This could take the form of our members' business and technology expertise, financial support, or volunteering in the schools.
+This could take the form of our members' business and technology expertise, financial support, and volunteering in the schools.

 ## Current STEM Offerings